FIFA World Cup video games: 2002 FIFA World Cup (Korea/Japan)

 An amalgamation between the game engines of FIFA Football 2002 and FIFA Football 2003, the game still incorporates the power bar for shots and crosses but with a steeper learning curve and higher chances of being penalized by the match referee.
 The national team kits are accurate along with player likeness and the stadia of the 2002 FIFA World Cup.
 Unlike the previous games in the FIFA series, the game had an original soundtrack performed by the Vancouver Symphony Orchestra.

-It was released for Windows, PlayStation, PlayStation 2, Nintendo GameCube, and Xbox.

-The game was a launch title for Nintendo GameCube in Europe.
+It was released for Microsoft Windows, PlayStation, PlayStation 2, GameCube, and Xbox.
+The game was a launch title for GameCube in Europe.

 2006 FIFA World Cup (Germany)

-Created by EA Sports and was released during the last two weeks of April 2006.
-This game features not only the World Cup finals themselves, but the six regional qualification rounds.
+Created by EA Sports and released during the last two weeks of April 2006, this game features not only the World Cup finals themselves, but the six regional qualification rounds.
 There are 127 national teams.
-You can also create a player and put in your favorite team.
+The players can also create a player and put in their favorite team.
 There are minor improvements in the game play over FIFA 06.
 The Global Challenge Mode includes 40 challenges based upon classic matches of the World Cup or qualification matches.
 Penalty Shoot-Out mode offers a more realistic experience.

 2010 FIFA World Cup (South Africa)

-The included teams were confirmed by Electronic Arts on 17 February 2010.
-The game contains 199 of the 204 national teams that took part in the 2010 FIFA World Cup qualification process.
+Released in April 2010, the game contains 199 of the 204 national teams that took part in the 2010 FIFA World Cup qualification process.
 Electronic Arts stated that they have included every team that FIFA have permitted them to use, with some others not being allowed for "various reasons".
 The five teams that were in the draw for World Cup qualifying but are not included in the game are African teams Central African Republic, Eritrea, and São Tomé and Príncipe, and Asian teams Bhutan and Guam.
 All five withdrew from the qualifying stage before it began.
 Additionally, the game does not feature Brunei, Laos, Papua New Guinea, and the Philippines who did not participate in World Cup qualifying.

 The game includes all 10 venues used at the 2010 FIFA World Cup, as well as stadiums from each qualifying region and a range of "generic" stadiums.